 Ira Sprague Bowen, born on December twenty-first, nineteen ninety-eight, was a prominent American physicist and astronomer whose contributions significantly advanced the field of astrophysics.

 In nineteen twenty-seven, Bowen made a groundbreaking discovery that reshaped our understanding of celestial phenomena.
-He revealed that nebulium, previously thought to be a distinct chemical element, was actually the result of doubly ionized oxygen.
+He revealed that nebulium, previously thought to be a chemical element, was actually doubly ionized oxygen.
 This revelation not only challenged existing scientific beliefs but also opened new avenues for research in astrophysics.

 Throughout his career, Bowen's work was characterized by a deep curiosity and a commitment to unraveling the mysteries of the universe.
 His findings have had a lasting impact on the study of stellar atmospheres and the composition of celestial bodies.